syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

    * Localized information is also available in cube schema.

-3.MDX Generator: You can frame the MDX query using an MDX generator in

-Syncfusion.Olap.Base assembly.
-To execute the framed MDX from the cube data source, you need to send framed MDX via Microsoft ADOMD assembly.
-The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any OLAP
+3.**MDX Generator:** You can frame the MDX query using an MDX generator in **Syncfusion.Olap.Base** assembly.
+To execute the framed **MDX** from the cube data source, you need to send framed MDX via **Microsoft ADOMD assembly**.
+The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any **OLAP** controls.

-controls.

 4.OLAP Report: The OlapReport class in the Syncfusion.Olap.Base holds the complete information of each axes such as column, row and slicer.
-Using OlapReport class, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that

-is included and excluded.
+Using OlapReport class, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

 As the **OlapControl** is the key for each and every operation, initially you need to serialize the **OlapReport** and send to client-side in a form of string.
 When you perform any operation such as drill up/down, filtering, sorting etc., you need to send **OlapReport** from the client-side to the service in a de-serialized and updated format.
 Further operations are carried with updated **OlapReports** only and you can send the updated **OlapReport** back to client-side with **JSON** data in a serialized format again.
 This process has the **OlapReport** always updated.
 You cannot operate serialized **OlapReport** in client-side and hence it is carried to service having its class in **Syncfusion.Olap.Base** assembly to perform the update operation.

 **Create an application**